substrate-system/request/README.md

 Use a `Bearer` token in an HTTP request to verify identity.
 This will sign an integer with the given [odd instance](https://github.com/oddsdk/ts-odd/blob/main/src/components/crypto/implementation.ts#L14), suitable for an access-control type of auth.

 The sequence number is an always incrementing integer.
-It is expected that a server would check that the sequence is larger than the previous sequence, and also check that the signature is valid.
+It is expected that a server would remember the previous sequence number for this DID (public key), and check that the given sequence is larger than the previous sequence.
+Also it would check that the signature is valid.

 You can pass in either an integer or a localStorage instance.
 If you pass a localStorage instance, it will read the index `'__seq'`, which should be a number.
 If there is not a number stored there, we will start at `0`.